fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 --spiffe-broker-endpoint=dns:///<svc name>.<namespace>.svc.cluster.local:443
 ```

-We can support both the `dns:///` and `unix:///` schemes, since the
-SPIFFE Broker API can also be served over UDS, even though it's not
-a requirement for us, just a hardening option.
-For the DNS scheme,
-we can employ a decent default client-side load-balancing strategy,
+We can employ a decent default client-side load-balancing strategy,
 e.g. round-robin, which is a better load-balancing strategy for a
 gRPC service in Kubernetes (when a service mesh is not involved)
 than the default pin-to-a-pod strategy.